Ricardo Bentín Sánchez

 Ricardo Bentín Sánchez (21 September 1853 – 22 September 1921) was a Peruvian politician, soldier and businessman.
 He participated in the Peruvian resistance during the Pacific War.
-He became President of the Congress of the Republic (1913) and first Vice President of the Republic (1915-1919).
+He became President of the Congress of the Republic (1913) and First Vice President of the Republic (1915-1919).

 Biography

 Bentín was born in Lima to Antonio Bentín y La Fuente (1826-1897) and Manuela Sánchez Laos.
 His father was a mining businessman of British descent.
 Antonio served as Prime Minister and Mayor of Lima and was a founding member of the Democratic Party.

-He studied at Noboa College and then at the Colegio Nuestra Senora Guadalupe.
+He studied at Noboa College and then at the College of Our Lady of Guadalupe.
 In 1870, he entered the Universidad Nacional Mayor de San Marcos to study Law, although he later left the university to support his father in his mining business.

 He married Rosa Mujica Carassa, daughter of the mining businessman Elías Mujica y Trasmonte.
 The couple had eight children, including José and Ricardo Bentín Mujica: the latter served as president of the brewery "Backus & Johnston" and founder of the "Club Sporting Cristal".

 In 1879 he was appointed sub-prefect of Huarochirí Province.
 When Chile declared war on Peru that same year, he enlisted in the Reserve Army.
 While serving in the army, he participated in the defense of Lima.
 Along with his fellow soldiers he played a significant role in occupying the Olleros and Sisicaya ravines, while avoiding the invasion of the enemy.
 In addition to assuming the leadership of the montoneras guerrillas and rescuing the abandoned camps from battlefields like San Juan and Miraflores, he was promoted to the rank of sergeant major (1882).
 After the occupation of Lima, he joined the resistance led by General Andrés A. Cáceres.
 He actively fought throughout the "Campaña de la Breña", one of the last phases of the Pacific War.
 He was promoted to the rank of lieutenant colonel of cavalry in 1884.